-You’ll want to understand the program and its rules completely before you venture into this process.
-We also recommend that you work with an expert broker or property manager who specializes in 1031 exchanges and the work that’s required to make them effective.
+You'll want to understand the process and its rules completely before you venture into this process.
+We also recommend working with an expert broker or property manager specializing in 1031 Exchanges.

 Deadlines and Restrictions Associated with 1031 Exchanges

-First, you’ll probably sell your rental home, making it a relinquished property.
-Once the sale closes on that deal, the escrow company is going to move the proceeds from that sale into a qualified intermediary’s exchange account.
+First, you'll probably sell your rental home, making it a relinquished property.
+Once the sale closes on that deal, the escrow company will move the proceeds from that sale into a qualified intermediary's exchange account.

-You need a qualified intermediary in order to successfully complete the 1031 exchange.
+You need a qualified intermediary to complete the 1031 property exchange.

-The intermediary holds the profits you earned from the sale of the relinquished property.
+The exchange facilitator holds the profits you earned from selling the old property.

 1031 Exchange Time Requirements

-Now, you have 45 days from the sale of your relinquished property to identify the replacement property.
+Now, you have 45 days from your original property’s sale to identify the replacement property.

 You are also required to close on the replacement property within 180 days of closing on the relinquished property sale.